 Open Shortest Path First

-RIP depends on number of hops to determine the best route to the network while, IGRP considers many factors before decides the best route to take i.e. bandwidth, reliability, MTU and hops count.
+RIP depends on the number of hops to determine the best route to the network while, IGRP considers many factors before deciding the best route to take i.e. bandwidth, reliability, MTU and hops count.

-BootP is a short form of Boot Program.
-It is a protocol that is used to boot diskless workstation connected to the network.
+BootP is a short form of the Boot Program.
+It is a protocol that is used to boot diskless workstations connected to the network.
 BootP is also used by diskless workstations to determine its own IP address and also the IP addresses of server PC.

 PoE is said to be Power over Ethernet.
-It is used pass electric signal with data at a time.
+It is used to pass an electric signal with data at a time.